zubata88/mdgru/docs/RUN_mdgru.rst

 Optional inputs
 ---------------

 These are optional inputs for which the default values (listed in the commands below) can be changed manually.
+In the data loader module, you can learn about additional optional data augmentation methods.

 **epochs to perform (dtype=int); does not work together with iterations**
 ::